hsavit1/hsavit1.github.io/about.md

 A little bit about the man you can't stop reading about:

-I graduated from a top school with multiple science degrees and such... _yadda yadda yadda_.
+I graduated college in May 2014 with Bachelors in Math and Physics but quickly transitioned to a career as an iOS developer as soon as iOS 7 was released.
 Nowadays I've focused most of my efforts on iOS development.
-This site helps me organize my thoughts around some cool iOS things and personal thoughts related to life as a coder in general (and most likely disorganize yours).
+This site helps me organize my thoughts around some cool iOS things (and most likely disorganize yours).
+Check out the index for a list of writings

-Thank you
+Emjoy